Getting started: using existing macros

 Constants#

-The most basic usage of macros is constants:
+The most basic use of macros is as constants:

 1#include <stdio.h> // dprintf